RapidSoftwareSolutions/APISmash_GiphyTwilio_TextAGif/ReadME.md

 ### **Demo: "Text a GIF" **

-We created a "Text a GIF" app that runs in Terminal.
+We created a "Text a GIF" app that runs in the Terminal.
 The user types in a phrase and a phone number and the "Text A GIF" app sends a related, random GIF.

 Visit this link to see a demo: https://media.giphy.com/media/l0MYviVQDTcyAFyKs/giphy.gif